 “My daughter is a tough nut to crack and Stephanie is one of the very few educators who has the patience, kindness, sense of humour and skill to truly ‘get’ her, to engage her completely, and to lead and mentor her in a way that has built an incredibly strong and rare connection - both personally and with nature.”

 I am a first generation settler in Canada, grateful to reside on the traditional territories of the Coast Salish and Kwakwaka’wakw First Nations.
 I left England aged 23 drawn to the Amazon by a mysterious yearning for something that was not offered me by my culture.
 I spent several years living and working in remote field settings and have had the good fortune to make strong friendships in communities of the Achuar and Kichwa nations of Ecuador.
-I am a co-founder of the Wayusa School intercultural knowledge project in partnership with the Amazanga Community, recovering sacred sites from colonized land and restoring them to their original purpose as spiritual sanctuaries under the protectorship of the Ayuy Yu clan.
-I facilitate visits for Amazon teachers to North America, and for Northern visitors to Amazon lands.
+I have been closely involved with communities from Pastaza province, recovering sacred sites from colonized land and restoring them to their original purpose as spiritual sanctuaries under the protectorship of their Indigenous stewards.
+I have facilitated visits for Amazon teachers to North America, and for Northern visitors to Amazon lands.

 I have lived in Canada since 2016 working for outdoor schools in BC, the Yukon and the Northwest Territories, and have had the privilege of working closely with the Dene peoples whose rich culture and territory have been humbling teachers for me.
 I have studied with Wilderness Awareness School and the Animas Valley Institute and have learned to find deep nourishment in the animate landscape, in the unfolding mystery of my soul’s journey, and in the special honour of meeting and guiding others, young and old.